 State-federal feasibility studies and their approval by the USACE Civil Works Review Board (Review Board) play a major role in securing funding for federal projects.
-During the last 5 years, USACE has undertaken several feasibility studies primarily in urban areas protected by the SPFC and completed the American River Common Features and the West Sacramento River General Re-Evaluation Report (GRR) feasibility studies.
+During the last 5 years, USACE has undertaken several feasibility studies primarily in urban areas protected by the SPFC, and completed the American River Common Features and the West Sacramento River

+General Re-Evaluation Report (GRR) feasibility studies (USACE, 2015; USACE, 2015a).
 These two feasibility studies were reviewed by the Review Board in December 2015, and the Review Board recommended USACE support for the projects.
 Chief's Reports on these two projects are being prepared by USACE.
 The Chief's Report is the formal tool for USACE to communicate its recommendations to Congress for project construction authorization and eventual appropriations.

-A third feasibility study, Lower San Joaquin Feasibility Study Phase 1, is being completed for the Stockton urban area and is scheduled to be submitted to the Review Board in August 2017.
-These three projects are all moving closer to providing 200-year protection for major urban areas in the Central Valley.
+A third feasibility study, Lower San Joaquin Feasibility Study Phase 1, is being completed for the Stockton urban area and is scheduled to be submitted to the Review Board in August 2017.1 These three projects are all moving closer to providing 200-year protection for major urban areas in the Central Valley.

 Cost estimates for implementing activities identified in the feasibility studies were included in the 2017 refined SSIA portfolio.
-Both the RFMPs and the State-federal feasibility studies provided a potential data source from which to sum a cost estimate for urban levee improvements in the Sacramento and San Joaquin Basins.
+Both the RFMPs2 and the State-federal feasibility studies provided a potential data source from which to sum a cost estimate for urban levee improvements in the Sacramento and San Joaquin basins.
 To avoid double-counting, only the State-federal feasibility study cost estimates were used.
-USACE estimates were given deference for several reasons:
+USACE estimates were given deference for several reasons, as follows:

-- Urban levee improvements identified in the RFMPs are generally consistent with those described in the USACE feasibility studies. - State and local investments in urban areas historically have been made in collaboration with USACE and supported by its feasibility studies. - State-federal feasibility studies provide a greater degree of consistency in cost estimation. - The USACE Civil Works Review Board has already recommended support for several feasibility studies by in recent years.
+- Urban levee improvements identified in the RFMPs are generally consistent with those described in the USACE feasibility studies. - State and local investments in urban areas historically have been made in collaboration with USACE and supported by its feasibility studies. - State-federal feasibility studies provide a greater degree of consistency in cost estimation. - The Review Board has already recommended support for several feasibility studies in recent years.

-Several other studies that DWR is anticipated to partner in were included in the cost estimation for the studies and analysis management action category under the urban area of interest.
-An estimate of \$4M per study was applied to these studies to cover the cost of State participation.
-These studies include the Sacramento River GRR, Cache Creek Settling Basin GRR, Woodland Lower Cache Creek Feasibility Study, Yuba Goldfields Study, Yuba River GRR, Lower San Joaquin Feasibility Study Phase 2, Merced County Streams GRR, and the Central Valley Integrated Flood Management Study (CVIFMS) Phase 2.
+Several other studies that DWR is anticipated to partner in were included in the cost estimation for the studies, and as an analysis management action category under the urban area of interest (Figure 3-1).
+An estimate of \$4 million per study was applied to these studies to cover the cost of State participation.
+These studies include the following: